FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/dataconverter-append-mode.md

 Enabling such use cases while minimizing data copying is the idea behind the append mode of the dataconverter.
 It is activated by passing the `--append` flag during command line invocation (see [Tutorial -> Converting your research data to NeXus](../../tutorial/converting-data-to-nexus.md).

-Taking this tutorial and its NXxps case study as an example.
-It composes the HDF5 file with content from two input files the `EX439_S718_Au.sle` with proprietary formatting and the `eln_data_sle.yaml`, a NOMAD-specific metadata exchange file.
+We take this tutorial and its `NXxps` case study as an example.
+It composes the HDF5 file with content from two input files: the `EX439_S718_Au.sle` with proprietary formatting and the `eln_data_sle.yaml`, a NOMAD-specific metadata exchange file.
 Instead of running the tutorial with passing both input in one go, one could first add process only the proprietary file (without using `--append`) and thereafter process the YAML file (with using `--append`).
 The minimal command line call reads as follows.

 ```
 dataconverter EX439_S718_Au.sle --reader xps --nxdl NXxps --output Au_25_mbar_O2_no_align.nxs